Harsh501/Smart-BIn/README.md

 The Files provided include:
   The code to implemented in the Arduino.
   The code developed using certain libraries.
-  The coede developed using basic Python.
+  The code developed using basic Python.